Eco-Friendly Can Be the True Trend of the New Rich?

 In 2019, a book became a big hit in Japan.
 The author is an unpopular comedian working as a trash collector on the side.
 He wrote it was easy to find out wealthy residential areas once he sees trash.
 He went on “Wealthy residential areas can be divided into three classes based on their trash.”
 Let’s say the three classes here: Silver, Gold, and Platinum.

 It’s completely different from what we generally imagine, isn’t it?
-This may be peculiar to Japan, but the public image of super-rich people is something more gorgeous and wasteful.
+This may be peculiar to Japan, but I guess the public image of super-rich people would be something more gorgeous and wasteful.
 I thought they would be spending money like water.
 Let me explain why I thought that way.
 Especially in Southeast Asian countries, I always feel the AC is too strong in most of the shopping malls.
 Once I asked “Why are we frozen here like fresh food on the supermarket shelves?”
 The answer was like “Keeping the inside ice-cold in extreme heat outside is a symbol of wealth.”

 The rich may show off themselves in a more eco-friendly way